 Publications

-Rather than listing our own output, this page maps the broader canvas of ideas on which this project is based.
-We provide a selection of publications that we find inspirational (clearly there are many others!).
-This includes some of our own work.
+Alongside listing our own output above, this page maps the broader canvas of ideas on which this project is based.
+Below, we provide a selection of publications that we find inspirational (clearly there are many others!).
+This includes some of our own earlier work.
 As the project progresses, we will continue to add our publications here as well.

 Political anthropology